mike99mac/minimy-mike99mac/README.md

 If you have a Linux box with an SD card reader, you can use **``rpi-imager``**.
 To do so, perform the following tasks.
 - Put a micro-SD card into an SD adapter.
 - Plug the SD adapter into the card reader.
-- Download and install the tool.
+- If you don't have it already, download and install the tool.

     **``$ sudo apt-get install -y rpi-imager``**